branner-non-code/notes/CONTENT/Python/Python_Pop_from_list_by_index_in_constant_time.md

 But here is a way to do it in constant time (thanks to Leslie Klein): swap the index in question with the list-end, and then use `pop()`.
 Popping from the end of the list is done in constant time.

+(Of course, the list is no longer in the same order after this operation.)

 Here are timings (Python 3):

 ~~~